Integrating Body Based Practices into Talk Therapy

 Within the training and mentorship I offer, I teach concrete instructions on how to integrate these tools into a therapy session.

-Currently my work is being integrated into Emotion-focused therapy for complex trauma (EFTT) (adults with histories of childhood maltreatment)- Paivio, Robinson, Pascual-Leone, in press; Yoga therapy as a complement to EFTT: Integrating body-based interventions, in S. Paivio & A. Pascual-Leone, Emotion-focused therapy for complex trauma (2nd ed.)
+Currently my work is being integrated into Emotion-focused therapy for complex trauma (EFTT) (adults with histories of childhood maltreatment)- Paivio, Robinson, Pascual-Leone; Yoga therapy as a complement to EFTT: Integrating body-based interventions, in S. Paivio & A. Pascual-Leone, Emotion-focused therapy for complex trauma (2nd ed.)
 New York: American Psychological Association.

 Caplan M, Portillo A, Seely L. Yoga psychotherapy: the integration of western psychological theory and ancient yogic wisdom.
 Journal of Transpersonal Psychology, 2013